Alfresco/alfresco-ng2-components/docs/getting-started.md

 More in particular check that you have:

--   Alfresco Content Services (alias ACS) Community or Enterprise edition up and running (identify the URL that will be required as configuration).
+-   Alfresco Content Services (ACS) Community or Enterprise edition up and running (identify the URL that will be required as configuration).
 -   The latest lts version of NodeJs.
--   A recent (and supported) version of a browser (see here for further details).
+-   A recent (and supported) version of a browser.

 # Cloning and launching the front-end application